kevinsullivan/physvm_develop/ONBOARD.md

 # Onboarding Overview

-This document contains an abbreviated set of steps to be followed to pepare your local machine for Peirce development and to afterwards develop.
+This document contains an abbreviated set of steps to be followed to pepare your local machine for Peirce development.

 ## Docker Setup